ceos-seo/data_cube_notebooks/docs/datacube_install.md

 pip install gdal==99999999999
 ```

-At the time this is being written, the above command outputs 1.11.3, which means that version 1.11.2 is the closest version that satisfies our requirements.

 Now that all requirements have been satisfied, run the setup.py script in the agdc-v2 directory:

-**It has come to our attention that the setup.py script fails the first time it is run due to some NetCDF/Cython issues.
+**It has come to our attention that the setup.py script can fail the first time it is run due to some NetCDF/Cython issues.
 Run the script a second time to install if this occurs.**
 ```
 cd ~/Datacube/agdc-v2
 python setup.py develop